colorfield/message_group_notify/README.md

 ## Primary use case

-Drupal 8 module that sends Messages on entity creation or update to Groups.
+Drupal 8 module that sends Messages on entity creation or update to groups.
-Group types are configurable as internal or external set of Contacts (example: Drupal Role, Drupal Group, Mailchimp List, CiviCRM Group).
+Group types are configurable as internal or external set of contacts (example: Drupal Role, Drupal Group, Mailchimp List, CiviCRM Group).

-Groups that should receive messages will be selectable in several ways.
+Groups that should receive messages are selectable in two ways.
-- Group selection per content type.
+- **Per content type**, groups are receiving message notifications for each selected operation (create, update, delete) on the nodes from this content type.
-- Group selection per node.
+- **Per node**, the content editor sends messages to groups manually.

 For content types only on the first release.